Quick answer

 When can babies eat Broccoli?

 Babies can eat Broccoli from around 6 months when starting solids.
-Babies can eat broccoli from around 6 months when starting solids.
-Broccoli must be steamed or cooked until very soft - the florets should mash easily between your fingers.
+Babies can eat broccoli from around 6 months, once they're starting solids.
+Steam or cook broccoli until very soft — the florets should mash easily between your fingers; raw or crunchy broccoli is a choking risk.
+Offer it often, even if your baby pulls a face at first — repeated exposure to bitter greens builds acceptance.

 Is Broccoli a choking hazard for babies?

 Broccoli can be a choking hazard if served in unsafe shapes.
-Always cook broccoli until very soft - raw or crunchy broccoli is a choking risk.
-The stem is a perfect handle; leave it long enough for babies to grip.
+Always cook broccoli until very soft — raw or crunchy broccoli is a choking risk.
+Leave the stem long enough on florets to act as a handle for younger babies.
 Ensure florets mash easily between your fingers before serving.
+Cut larger florets down so a whole piece can't be stuffed in at once.
+Avoid adding salt or butter; flavour with herbs or a little lemon instead.
+Broccoli can cause some gas — introduce gradually if your baby is sensitive.

 Is Broccoli a common allergen?